-- Need: Close to 70% of adults and 37% of children ages 4 and under in Northeast Iowa are overweight or obese.
+- Need: Data from around 2008 demonstrated that close to 70% of adults and 37% of children ages 4 and under in Northeast Iowa are overweight or obese.

 - Intervention: An initiative that provided support and access to locally-grown, healthy foods, along with promotion of active lifestyles, particularly for children.

 - Results: As of 2019, the program continues to engage communities and schools in healthy activities and food choices

 The Northeast Iowa Food & Fitness Initiative (FFI) includes 6 rural counties of dedicated community members who strive to make their communities a healthier place to live through locally-grown food and opportunities for physical activity.